mojaloop/product-council/Mojaloop Features/transactions.md

 All Mojaloop transactions are asynchronous (to ensure the most efficient use of resources), and proceed through three phases:

 1.  **Discovery,** when the Payer's DFSP works with the Mojaloop Hub to determine where the payment should be sent.
 This phase resolves an alias to a specific Payee DFSP and, in collaboration with that DFSP, an individual account.
-&nbsp;

 2.  **Agreement of Terms, or Quotation,** when the two DFSP parties to the transaction agree that the transaction can go ahead (supporting, for example, restrictions relating to tiered KYC), and on what terms (including fees).
-&nbsp;

 3.  **Transfer,** when the transaction between the two DFSPs (and by proxy their customers' accounts) is cleared.
 &nbsp;

 This three phase approach has been designed to minimise the risk of transactions failing, so that we remove the need for transaction reconciliation by DFSPs, eliminate most causes of disputes, and so minimise costs for all parties.
 This, together with the Mojaloop approach to Risk Management, ensures that even the smallest MFI and the biggest international bank can participate on equal terms, with neither imposing risk on the other (or indeed on the Hub itself).

 ## Unique Transaction Characteristics